piontekle/fso-2021/part3/README.md

 We want the app to be RESTful.
 Representational State Transfer is an architectural style for scalable web applications.
 OK, what does that mean?
 Every resource (data, etc.) has a unique URL associated with it, allowing for consistent representation of interfaces (what's happening between frontend & backend).
 We go over sending/receiving data from the server.

+**HTTP Request Types**

+Definitions:
+ - safe: does not have any side effects on the server
+ - idempotent: side effects of N>0 identical requests are the same as a single request (i.e. 10 requests have the same side effects as 1 request)

+GET - retrieve data, safe and indempotent\
+POST - send data to server, replacing for update\
+PUT - send data to server, updating a record, indempotent\
+DELETE - delete data from server, indempotent

+**Middleware:** functions used to handle request and response objects\
+Ex: `json-parser` takes the raw data from the request, parses it into JS, and assigns it to the request (`body`)

 **Other Resources:**
 - [Semantic Versioning](https://docs.npmjs.com/about-semantic-versioning)
 - [Node REPL](https://nodejs.org/docs/latest-v8.x/api/repl.html)